What if you could walk again? Look at the world eye-to-eye again?

 Is the device approved for use in the United States?

 MossRehab launched the first clinical trials in the U.S. for ReWalk in 2009.
-The Food and Drug Administration approved the use of ReWalk in the clinical setting in late 2010.
+The Food and Drug Administration (FDA) approved the use of ReWalk in the clinical setting in late 2010.
 ReWalk-I (I for institutional) is available for purchase by rehabilitation facilities in the U.S. and Europe.
 Based upon patient use, improvements are continually being made to ReWalk-I. The FDA approved ReWalk for use outside of the hospital in July 2014.

 Which other technologies does MossRehab utilize in the course of treatment?